best muslim players in la liga

 On December 4, 2023, Yamal was awarded the inaugural Golden Boy The Youngest trophy, identifying him as the youngest player nominated for the Golden Boy award.
 A proud moment for the teenager, even though he couldn’t make it to the ceremony due to school commitments.

-5. Yuri Berchiche
+Yuri Berchiche

-There’s something I so much appreciated about Yuri Berchiche, serious defensive skills.
+There’s something I so much appreciated about Yuri Berchiche, his serious defensive skills.
 In 2018, Paris Saint-Germain (PSG) let him go, and Athletic Bilbao happily welcomed him with open arms for a cool €19 million, plus a potential extra €6 million in the mix.

 This wasn’t just a short fling; the contract ran until 2022, which featured a release clause that could scare off even the most determined suitors, a whopping €100 million.